CoBrALab/RABIES/README.md

                         registration and distortion correction is executed
                         through registration of the EPIs to a common template atlas. (default: False)
-  -c COMMONSPACE_METHOD, --commonspace_method COMMONSPACE_METHOD
-                        specify either 'pydpiper' or 'ants_dbm' as common space registration method.
-Pydpiper can only be executed in parallel with SGE or PBS. ***pydpiper option in development (default: ants_dbm) -b BIAS_REG_SCRIPT, --bias_reg_script BIAS_REG_SCRIPT
+  -b BIAS_REG_SCRIPT, --bias_reg_script BIAS_REG_SCRIPT
                         specify a registration script for iterative bias field correction. 'default' is a rigid registration.